Kirill-dev01/resume/README.md

 # Kirill Nikitenko
 *Software Engineer*

-A passionate Software Engineer with a proven ability to independently develop a diverse range of applications.
-Gained practical experience by building and deploying backend chatbots (Telegram, VK) and web services.
-Currently expanding my skill set by developing a comprehensive desktop POS application and exploring mobile development.
-Eager to bring strong problem-solving skills and a love for continuous learning to a forward-thinking team.
+A motivated and passionate Software Engineer with a strong foundation in Python.
+Equipped with hands-on experience developing applications and scripts from personal projects.
+A quick learner dedicated to writing clean, efficient code.
+At the present moment, besides working on my own projects, I am studying Front-End development.

 ---